 But we will also grieve.
 Because our Oregon is hurt.
 And we, as her family, are hurting too.

+Note: A version of this article appeared in the Winter 2020 issue of Portland Monthly.
 Learn more about the wildfires in Oregon in this episode of Footnotes, featuring Eden Dawn.